mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsMap.md

 ## [Authorization](#Authorization)

 ### [MapplsAPICore](#MapplsAPICore)
-It is required to set MAPPLS's keys to use any MAPPL's SDK.
-Please see [here](MapplsAPICore.md) to achieve this.
+It is required to set Mappls keys to use any MAPPL's SDK.
+Please refer to documenatation [here](MapplsAPICore.md).

 ## [Add a Mappls Map View](#Add-a-Mappls-Map-View)